Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/RawAlarm.png' width="80%">

-### THIS NODESET IS IN BETA.
-E' ancora brutto, ma funziona.

 ## DESCRIPTION
 This is a set of nodes to handle ISAPI Hikvision messages.
 It works with digest authorization as well.<br/>